Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

     - gunicorn
     - streamlit

-    If you do the Streamlit assignment, some further setup is needed since a separate repo will be created.
   You can specify specific versions of these packages (see the requirements.txt for `python_homework`), but if you don't, you will get the latest version of each of these.
 6.  **Important** Activate the virtual environment, with the command:
     ```bash
     source .venv/bin/activate